Understanding recycled content

 The type of recycled content that actually diverts paper from landfills is called post consumer waste (PCW) recycled paper.
 This is paper that is collected from recycling programs and used to make new paper.
 Using post consumer waste creates a market for recycled paper, bolsters recycling programs, and reduces the need for harvesting plantation trees or virgin forests.

-Ideally, consumers and businesses would discard all of their waste paper into recycling systems that could reconstitute old paper into new paper, creating an endless loop of use and reuse.
-In reality, paper fibers degrade each time they are recycled and reused, sometimes refered to as downcycling.
-At best, paper can typically be recycled no more than five times before it loses essential qualities like fiber strength and length.1 Furthermore, different grades of discarded paper meet different standards of reusability.
-Corrugated cardboard and mixed paper, for example, are only suitable for recycling into low-grade paper that is used in products like brown bags, paper board, and egg cartons.
-High-grade recycled paper, like the kind that is needed for printing, can only be made from similar high-grade paper.2
+Ideally, consumers and businesses would send all of their waste paper to recycling plants that could create new paper in an endless loop of reuse.
+In reality, paper fibers degrade each time they are recycled- paper can typically be recycled no more than five times before it loses essential qualities like fiber strength and length.

 Different grades of paper need to be handled separately during the recycling process.
 For example, corrugated cardboard and mixed paper are only suitable for recycling into low-grade paper that is used in products like brown bags, paper board, and egg cartons.
 High-grade recycled paper, like the kind that is needed for printing, can only be made from similar high-grade paper (Source).